|

 A. Díaz-Caro and O. Malherbe.

-A Categorical Construction for the Computational Definition of Vector Spaces
+the Computational Definition of Vector Spaces

 Applied Categorical Structures 28(5):807-844, 2020.